WinzyOsolo/Cancer-Diagnosis-Analysis-in-Kenya-from-the-year-2001/README.md

 The data is random based and is purely for the purposes of my coursework, demonstarting my level of expertise in data analysis.
 This is my first project.

 # Research Problem
-The data set can be found using this link....
+The data set can be found in thne attached files.
 It contains the necessary information, including the county, prevalence acccording to gender, nature of cancer, anf total.
-I have used the Kenyan population dataset..... as part pof my analysis.
+I have used the Kenyan population dataset as part of my analysis.
 In order to conclusively analyze and draw insights from the data, we will follow these steps:

-    -Define the question, the metrics for success, the contextand appropriateness of the data.
+    -Define the question, the metrics for success, the context and appropriateness of the data.
     -Find and deal with outliers, anomalies and missing data -Create visualizations that help with interpretation of analysed data -Draw conclusions from various data findings